kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

 CMD ["/usr/bin/x11vnc", "-create", "-forever"]
 ```

-Now add a `docker-compose.yml` file to the same directory
+Third, add a `docker-compose.yml` file to the same directory and copy the contents below into this file.

 ```yaml
 # docker-compose.yml